 Renal Cell Carcinoma News

-Sonepcizumab improves overall survival of patients with metastatic renal cell carcinoma (mRCC).
+Combining nivolumab with ipilimumab is safe, efficacious, and potentially improves overall survival among patients with metastatic renal cell carcinoma.

 Regimen and Drug Listings